Therapeutic Approach

 Understanding the ideas of health, behaviour, and progress that are guiding the therapeutic approach are essential for gauging the suitability of your therapist for your needs.

-• CT and CBT suggest that our emotions and behaviours can be well understood through the thoughts (cognitions)/beliefs that are associated with them.
-CT and CBT look at the cognitions and beliefs we use to understand ourselves and others, and how those thoughts and beliefs shape or maintain our perceptions, function as barriers, or change our behaviours.
-Thought patterns can be assessed, challenged, evolved, or changed in pursuit of therapeutic progress.
+Cognitive Behavioural Therapy (CBT) is a kind of psychotherapy, the theory of which suggests that our emotions and behaviours can be well understood through the thoughts (cognitions)/beliefs that are associated with them.
+CBT is somewhat of an umbrella term, and encompasses a number of different therapies.
+CBT strategies tend to look at the cognitions/beliefs we use to understand ourselves and others, and how those thoughts/beliefs shape or maintain our perceptions, function as barriers, or change our behaviours.
+Thought patterns can be assessed, challenged, evolved, or changed in pursuit of therapeutic progress and behavioural change.

-• PDT is an approach to psychotherapy that relates to understanding the origins of one's presenting concern.
+PDT is an approach to psychotherapy that relates to understanding the origins of the concern the client is presenting with.

 PDT prioritizes the recognition, acknowledgment, and exploration of our personal histories in consideration of the factors consciously/unconsciously impacting current decision making and experiences.
 Some factors could include repressed emotions, unconscious patterns of thinking, traumas, and other previous difficulties that shaped perception, thought, belief, or behaviour.

-• Existential Therapy identifies anxiety as both natural and unavoidable.
+Existential Therapy is a kind of psychotherapy that identifies anxiety as natural and, to some degree, unavoidable.
 The theory suggests that much of life's suffering or anxieties can be understood through the lens of the 'ultimate concerns' : Freedom, Death, Isolation, and Meaning.

 Existential therapy encourages us to approach our free will (freedom) from the lens of responsibility.
 Here we may ask ourselves to recognize where "I can't ___" is more reflective of "I won't___" in a show of radical accountability and self-acceptance.